La-qi/fahim/content/authors/admin/_index.md

     label: Download my resume
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
+Fahim Razi Prantik is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.